madgik/exareme/Exareme-Docker/src/mip-algorithms/algorithm_templates/README.md

   none

 Options:
-  -a STRING, --alg-type=STRING   Type of algorithm to create. (local-global, multi-local-global, iterative) -n STRING, --name=STRING       Name of the algorithm to create.
+  -a STRING, --alg-type=STRING     Type of algorithm to create. (local-global, multi-local-global, iterative) -e [STRING], --extras[=STRING]
+  -n STRING, --name=STRING         Name of the algorithm to create.

 ```

-The `name` parameter is just the algorithm's name (uppercase or lowercase) and
+The `name` parameter is just the algorithm's name (uppercase or lowercase, separate words with underscores) and
 the `alg-type` is the algorithm's type.
 This can be `local-global`, `multi-local-global` or
 `iterative`.
+The `extras` parameter is optional, is `True` by default and it's used to generate extras (see below).

 ### An example